epogrebnyak/haskell-intro/issues.md

 Last update: 2019-10-28

-This file is to be used together with Github issue.
+This file is to be used together with Github issues.

 # Project ideas: